 Instead of draping wet items over your machines or the laundry room door, consider adding a drying rack to your laundry space.
-Whether your keep a collapsible rack handy or install a hanging bar or pullout, you can save space and dry clothes more efficiently.
+Whether you keep a collapsible rack handy or install a hanging bar or pullout, you can save space and dry clothes more efficiently.

 #7 – Hang Items Using a Pegboard

-Laundry room organization ideas for hard-to-store items aren’t easy to find but a good, old-fashioned pegboard can do the trick.
+Laundry room organization ideas for hard-to-store items aren’t easy to find, but a good, old-fashioned pegboard can do the trick.
 From a broom to a basket of clothespins, a pegboard keeps oddly shaped items accessible but out of the way.